K8Trust/authcookie/README.md

 ## Static Configuration

-In the examples below, we add the authtokencookie plugin in the Traefik Static Configuration:
+In the examples below, we add the authcookie plugin in the Traefik Static Configuration:

 ### File (YAML)